-This is your booklet-certificate.
-It is one of three documents that together describe the benefits covered by your Texas Health + Aetna Health plan for in-network coverage.
+This is your Evidence of Coverage, or EOC for short.
+It is one of three documents that together describe the benefits covered by your Texas Health + Aetna Health plan for coverage.

-This booklet-certificate will tell you about your covered benefits - what they are and how you get them.
-If you become covered, this booklet-certificate becomes your certificate of coverage under the group policy, and it replaces all certificates describing similar coverage that we sent to you before.
+This EOC will tell you about your covered benefits - what they are and how you get them.
 The second document is the schedule of benefits.
 It tells you how we share expenses for eligible health services and tells you about limits - like when your plan covers only a certain number of visits.

-The third document is the group policy between Texas Health + Aetna Health Insurance Company (Texas Health + Aetna Health) and your policyholder.
-Askyour employer if you have any questions about the group policy.
+The third document is the group agreement between Texas Health + Aetna Health Inc. (Texas Health + Aetna Health) and your contract holder.
+Ask your employer if you have any questions about the group agreement.